Fossil Generating Stations

 Station Locations and Information

 PSEG Fossil LLC responds to all levels of energy demand from base load to times of peak energy usage.
-Fossil currently comprises generating stations located in New Jersey, New York, Connecticut, Pennsylvania and Maryland.
+Fossil currently comprises generating stations located in New Jersey, New York, Connecticut, Maryland and Hawaii.

 Key Facts: Location: Ridgefield, NJ MW: 1,229 Fuel: Natural Gas (Kerosene) Technology: Combined-Cycle Commercial Operation: 2002, 1995

 Key Facts: Location: Bethlehem, NY MW: 815 Fuel: Natural Gas Technology: Combined-Cycle Commercial Operation: 2005

 Key Facts: Location: Bridgeport Harbor, CT MW: 884 Fuel: Coal, Oil, Natural Gas Technology: Steam, Combustion, Combined Cycle Commercial Operation: 1967, 1968, 2019